Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 However, using this compression sack and good planning, it rides nicely in my pack without hogging too much space.

 I can live with the weight -vs- warmth trade off, for sure.
+That's why I went into detail in this sleeping bag gear review, so you can decide for yourself.

 The Joule sleeping bag is lined with ripstop nylon.